blevinscm/genai-docs/docs/deploy/Deploy-generative-AI-models.md

 title: Deploy Generative AI Models
 ---

 # Deploy generative AI models

-Some generative AI models, such as [Gemini](../code/code-models-overview.md), have managed APIs and are ready to process prompts without deployment.
+Some generative AI models, such as [Gemini](../code/code-models-overview.md), have managed APIs and can process prompts without deployment.
 For a list of models with managed APIs, see [Foundational model APIs](../learn/models.md).

-Other generative AI models must be deployed to an endpoint before they can begin serving inference requests.
+Other generative AI models must be deployed to an endpoint before they can serve inference requests.
 There are two types of generative models that must be deployed:

 - [Tuned models](#deploy_a_tuned_model), which you create by tuning a